Fridtjof Nansen: Expedition

 The sealer Jason picked up Nansen's party on 3 June 1888 from the Icelandic port of Ísafjörður.
 They sighted the Greenland coast a week later, but thick pack ice hindered progress.
 With the coast still 20 km away, Nansen decided to launch the small boats.
 They were within sight of Sermilik Fjord on 17 July; Nansen believed it would offer a route up the icecap.

 The expedition left Jason "in good spirits and with the highest hopes of a fortunate result."
 Days of extreme frustration followed as they drifted south.
 Weather and sea conditions prevented them from reaching the shore.
 They spent most time camping on the ice itself—it was too dangerous to launch the boats.

 By 29 July, they found themselves 380 km south of the point where they left the ship.
 That day they finally reached land but were too far south to begin the crossing.
 Nansen ordered the team back into the boats after a brief rest and to begin rowing north.
 The party battled northward along the coast through the ice floes for the next 12 days.
-They encountered a large Eskimo encampment on the first day, near Cape Steen Bille.
+They encountered a large Inuit encampment on the first day, near Cape Steen Bille.
 Occasional contacts with the nomadic native population continued as the journey progressed.

 The party reached Umivik Bay on 11 August, after covering 200 km.
 Nansen decided they needed to begin the crossing.
-Although they were still far south of his intended starting place; the season was becoming too advanced.
+Although they were still far south of his intended starting place, the season was becoming too advanced.
 After they landed at Umivik, they spent the next four days preparing for their journey.
 They set out on the evening of 15 August, heading north-west towards Christianhaab on the western shore of Disko Bay—600 km away.